Fagradalsfjall Volcano Hike –

 Red lava is never guaranteed.
 But every tour is unique.

-✅ English-speaking local Icelandic guide
+✅ English-speaking Icelandic local guide

-✅ Transportation from Reykjavík (only for the pickup option)
+✅ Transportation from Reykjavík (pickup option only)

-✅ Self-driving meeting option
+✅ Self-drive meeting option available

 ❌ Food and drinks

-❌ Parking fees (if you choose self-drive
+❌ Parking fees (for self-drive guests)

-❌ Hiking boots or personal gear
+❌ Hiking boots or personal clothing/gear

 ❌ Tips (optional)